idleroamer/goqface/README.md

 Given a property is not defined `readonly` in qface, its value might be changed by `DBusProxy`.
 See [Properties Checks](#Properties-Checks) on how to optionally verify the assigned value on `DBusAdapter`.

 ![Property get set](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/idleroamer/goqface/master/assets/property-get-set-sequence.puml)

+### Ready Property

+`ready` is a conventional auxiliary property to be checked to ensure that the connection to remote-object was successful and the remote-object `DBusAdapter` is actually ready to handle method calls.

 ## Methods